 As a responsible tax payer, we expect our suppliers to act responsibly too, and as part of our supply chain code of conduct, we ask that our suppliers observe similar principles set out in the UK Government’s Procurement Contract guidelines.

 All subsidiaries of the group are subject to tax in their place of residence and where economic allegiance is created, ensuring that tax is paid in the places where resources are utilised.

-At 31 December 2017 we have a subsidiary undertaking which is incorporated in a low tax jurisdiction but is dormant and in any event is resident in the UK for tax purposes and would therefore pay UK tax on any profits arising.
+We have a dormant subsidiary undertaking which is incorporated in a low tax jurisdiction.
+It is resident in the UK for tax purposes and would therefore pay UK tax on any profits arising.

 We take a responsible approach to managing our tax affairs and we will always comply with applicable tax laws and regulations in the countries in which we operate.

 Our approach to tax risk follows the same principles that apply to all other business risks.
 Maintaining our reputation with stakeholders and upholding high corporate social responsibilities have always been important to us and are key considerations in assessing risk.
 In keeping with our values we will always seek to do the right thing in maintaining that position.
 That assessment will inevitably also take into account the materiality of any item, but we do not set defined limits on what is acceptable/non-acceptable risk.

 Instead, if we identify a material tax uncertainty, we will seek appropriate and proportionate external advice from reputable professional firms, and/or if the channel exists, we will engage with respective tax authorities to resolve that uncertainty.